The Best Games Like Rimworld & Dwarf Fortress26 Mar 2020 1

 As Charles Caleb Colton said back in the days of the Commodore 64: “Imitation is the sincerest form of flattery”.
 But what must be remembered is that without imitation we wouldn’t have innovation.
 Dwarf Fortress laid the groundwork by innovating on games like King of Dragon Pass.
 Now, while the text based clan manager is near unrecognisable to our modern town-builders, it’s influence is still felt.

 While the free version of Dwarf Fortress is great, it’s arcane UI and losing-is-fun design does turn off a lot of would be players.
 So the design was innovated and along came Rimworld.
-But now Rimworld has been around for five years and it’s time to see what new innovations have come along since.
+But now Rimworld has been around for seven years and it’s time to see what new innovations have come along since.

 Dwarf Fortress Steam